Rebuilding the Intestine. Restoring Lives.

 Introducing the Eclipse XL1.

-The Eclipse XL1 is the first device designed to regenerate healthy intestinal tissue using your body’s own biology.
-Our approach may offer patients a chance to grow their intestine, without transplant or dependence on parenteral nutrition.
+The Eclipse XL1 is the first device-based therapy to regenerate healthy intestinal tissue using your body’s own biology.
+Our approach may offer patients a chance to naturally regrow their lost intestine.

-Why Short Bowel Syndrome Needs a New Solution.
+Why Short Bowel Syndrome (SBS) Needs a New Solution.

 SBS patients face a lifetime of complications – malnutrition, constant medical care, and limited quality of life.
 Current treatments are limited and invasive, often requiring long-term parenteral nutrition or transplant.
 We’re building a future where regeneration, not replacement, is the path forward.